 Add or edit a note on this artwork that only you can see.
 You can find notes again by going to the ‘Notes’ section of your account.

 A painted plaster relief of the two lovers from Dante's 'Divine Comedy' doomed to be swept along on the wind in the second circle of hell.
 The characters are based on two real figures, Francesca da Rimini (1255–1285) and Paolo Malatesta (c.1246–1285), brother of Giancotto Malatesta of Rimini, to whom Francesca was betrothed.
 Giancotto stabbed the two lovers to death.
-There was apparently another version of Paolo and Francesca, made for the Marquess of Landsdowne in 1837, reported as being by the artist's father, Sir Richard Westmacott II.

 H 122 x W 75 x D (?) cm